tonioriol/renfe-hacks/README.md

 # renfe-hacks

-Attach an automatic compensations link into the renfe.com website interface.
+Chrome extension that automatically generates compensation links into the renfe.com website interface.

 ## Installation

-1. Download the build folder
+1. Download this file: https://github.com/tonioriol/renfe.com-hacks/releases/download/v1.0.0/build.zip and unzip it
 2. Open chrome://extensions
 3. Enable developer mode
-4. Load the build folder
+4. Load the resulting unzipped folder
-5. That's it, you now will see a new icon in the Chrome toolbar
+5. That's it, now you will see a new icon in the Chrome toolbar

 ## Usage